History of Libya: Transition and the Second Civil War

 In December 2015, the Libyan Political Agreement was signed after talks in Skhirat, as the result of protracted negotiations between rival political camps based in Tripoli, Tobruk, and elsewhere which agreed to unite as the Government of National Accord (GNA).
 On 30 March 2016, Fayez Sarraj, the head of GNA, arrived in Tripoli and began working from there despite opposition from GNC.

 On 4 April 2019, Khalifa Haftar, the commander of the Libyan National Army, called on his military forces to advance on Tripoli, the capital of the internationally recognized government of Libya, in the 2019–20 Western Libya campaign This was met with reproach from United Nations Secretary General António Guterres and the United Nations Security Council.

 On 23 October 2020, the 5+5 Joint Libyan Military Commission representing the Libyan National Army and the GNA reached a "permanent ceasefire agreement in all areas of Libya".
 The agreement, effective immediately, required that all foreign fighters leave Libya within three months while a joint police force would patrol disputed areas.
 The first commercial flight between Tripoli and Benghazi took place that same day.
 On 10 March 2021, an interim unity government was formed, which was slated to remain in place until the next Libyan presidential election scheduled for 10 December.
 However, the election has been delayed several times since, effectively rendering the unity government in power indefinitely, causing tensions which threaten to reignite the war.

 On September 10, 2023, catastrophic floods due to dam failures generated by Storm Daniel devastated the port city of Derna, killing nearly 7,000 and leaving over 10,000 missing.
 The floods were the worst natural disaster in Libya's modern history.

 On 12 May 2025, Abdel Ghani al-Kikli, widely known as “Gheniwa”, a very powerful militia leader, was assassinated in Tripoli.

+On 3 February 2026, Saif al-Islam Gaddafi, the most prominent son of Muammar Gaddafi, was killed in Zintan.